 Due to its altitude, Real experiences chilly nights even during the summer.
 Bring some kind of sweater or jacket regardless of the time of year you visit.
 If you visit during winter, you can even see snow!

-Bring plenty of cash as there are no banks or ATMs in town and some merchants don’t accept credit cards.
+Bring plenty of cash as there are no banks or ATMs in town and most merchants don’t accept credit cards.

 It’s best to get there driving your own car.
 It’s a little bit complicated to reach the town by public transportation.